-The Health Centre is located centrally on campus and is staffed by a team of fully-qualified nurses.
-It has two three-bedded wards, consulting rooms, treatment room, physiotherapy room and a relaxation room.
+We have a fully-equipped Health Centre onsite staffed by a team of qualified nurses.
+It has two three-bedded wards, consulting rooms, a treatment room, a physiotherapy room and a relaxation room.

-Two doctors (one male, one female) hold surgeries during the week and other specialists and health visitors attend when necessary.
-Perth Royal Infirmary is 7.5 miles away in case of emergencies.
+Two doctors (one male, one female) hold surgeries during the week and other health specialists attend when necessary.
+Perth Royal Infirmary is nearby in case of emergencies.

-As well as supporting pupils with medical or health concerns, the Health Centre takes a proactive role in promoting physical and mental wellbeing.
+As well as supporting pupils with medical or health concerns, the Health Centre takes a proactive role in promoting physical and mental wellbeing throughout the school.